Prostate Cancer

 • Blood test – patients suffering from prostate cancer, inflammation of prostate or benign prostate enlargement may have raised level of prostate-specific antigen (PSA).

-• Ultrasound scan and biopsy–a small ultrasound probe will be inserted into the rectum to measure the size and detect abnormality of the prostate.
+• Ultrasound scan and biopsy–a small ultrasound probe will be inserted into the rectum or over the perineum to measure the size and detect abnormality of the prostate.
 Tissue samples can also be obtained through needle biopsies for further microscopic examination.

 Once the diagnosis of prostate cancer is confirmed, the following additional tests may be needed in some patients: